michael2012z/BitBible/markdown/Etheridge/files/John.md

 50. Jeshu saith to him, Go, thy son liveth.
 And the man believed in the word which Jeshu had spoken to him, and went.

-51. But as he was going down, his servants met him, and gave him good news,Sabaruhi. saying to him, Thy son liveth.
+51. But as he was going down, his servants met him, and gave him good news,

 52. And he asked at what time he was healed.
 They say to him, Yesterday, at seven hours, the fever left him.